 Wonderful sweet veggies with all the flavor kept inside.
 Also great as a base for a blended soup or salad.

-Ingredients for 4 to 6 portions of this delicious slow cooker Shepherd’s Pie are,
+Ingredients for 4 generous portions of this delicious slow cooker Shepherd’s Pie are,

 For the mash …